 Fact: Self-Hypnosis can be detrimental when not taught by a trained professional.
 This is because negative attitudes or beliefs about oneself can be reinforced in the face of improperly structured suggestions given outside the parameters of technically correct process.
 When taught properly, self-hypnosis is both safe and effective.

-I cannot be hypnotized because my mind is too strong and or disciplined.
+I cannot be hypnotized because my mind is too strong or disciplined.

 Fact: This is an archaic belief that has been proven untrue.
-People are in and out of a state of hypnosis every day, as noted above, as well as during times of environmental, physical, or emotional “overload.”
+People are in and out of hypnosis every day and as well as during times of environmental, physical, or emotional overload.